stacklio/stackl/README.md

 # STACKL

 [![Contributor Covenant](https://img.shields.io/badge/Contributor%20Covenant-v2.0%20adopted-ff69b4.svg)](code-of-conduct.md)

 **STACKL** is an open-source software platform that enables users to flexibly model, describe, and automate their application orchestration.
 STACKL supports the autonomous configuration, coordination, and management of applications and IT infrastructure by:

 * forming the Single Source of Truth (SSOT) configuration data lookup store for your IT environment including infrastructure resources, application definitions, and their characteristics and services
 * decoupling configuration data, automation strategy, and deployment targets thereby simplifying the automated infrastructure management for code and configuration tooling
-* providing pluggable modules for backend systems, such as processing and data storage, to support different scalability and performance requirements and enable users to choose their prefered tools
+* providing pluggable modules for backend systems, such as processing and data storage, to support different scalability and performance requirements and enable users to choose their preferred tools

-In essence, it allows to Model, Describe, and Automate your application orchestration workflow.
+In essence, it allows you to model, describe, and automate your application orchestration workflow.

 Users are saved from  manual work each time they want to deploy their projects by automating and simplifying IT infrastructure selection, application specification, and choosing suitable orchestration tools.
 Users now simply model their available infrastructure, describe their desired applications, and specify the desired orchestration tools once.
-STACKL then transparantly and autonomously uses this information to correctly and efficiently orchestrate and automate applications in the available IT environment across their lifetime and managing dynamic changes.
+STACKL then transparently and autonomously uses this information to correctly and efficiently orchestrate and automate applications in the available IT environment across their lifetime and managing dynamic changes.

-# :rocket:Installation
+## :rocket:Installation

 This section includes a quick guide to what is required, how to install, and how to do a first test run.

-## Prerequisites
+### Prerequisites

 * Kubernetes environment
 * Helm 3
 * Kubectl

-## Installing
+### Installing

-* Clone the helm repository `git clone git@github.com:stacklio/stackl.git`
+* Clone the Helm repository `git clone git@github.com:stacklio/stackl.git`
 * Create a namespace that will house the STACKL deployment `kubectl create namespace stackl`
-* Execute the following command: `helm install stackl/build/helm -n stackl --generate-name`

-This will deploy STACKL and all of its components in the active K8s context.
+* Execute the following command to deploy STACKL and all of its components in the active K8s context: `helm install stackl/build/helm -n stackl --generate-name`

-You can see all the pods with the folowing command: `watch kubectl get pods -n stackl`
+You can see all the pods with the following command: `watch kubectl get pods -n stackl`

 ![helm install](docs/static/media/helm-install.gif)

 ## Getting started

 For this example we will create a SIT (Stack Infrastructure Template) and a SAT (Stack Application Template).
 We will use this to deploy an application defined in the SAT on the environment specified in the SIT.

 ### Configuration

 #### What is a Stack Infrastructure Template

 A stack infrastructure template specifies which IT Infrastructure is available to the application deployment.
 A SIT needs the following components (documents):

 * Environment

-  example JSON:
 ```json
 {
     "description": "Production environment",